mcorino/firm/USAGE.md

 extpath2 = ExtendedPath.deserialize(extpath_json)
 ```

-FIRM aliasing support is somewhat less efficient than the builtin support offered by YAML so as it will add (a small
+FIRM aliasing support is somewhat less efficient than the builtin support offered by YAML as it will add (a small
 bit of) additional persisted data for every instance of aliasable classes.
 Therefor this functionality might be best suited for persisting larger objects that are often (always) aliased.
 For
-situations with small objects which are only incidentally referenced multiple times the approach from the previous
+situations with small objects which are only incidentally referenced multiple times an approach similar to the one described in
-section might be best suited.
+the previous section might be best suited.

 ### Custom construction for deserialization